-Integrating site tracking data with other behavioral data (such as email campaign opens, link clicks, and form submits), you can accurately identify exactly what information and products are most important and interesting to each contact so you can target your cross-channel messages with content and offers you know appeal to them.
+By integrating site tracking data with other behavioral data, such as email campaign opens, link clicks, and form submits, you can accurately identify what information and products are most important and interesting to each contact.
+With this information, you can target prospective clients with cross-channel messages linked with content and offers that will appeal to them.

-Integrating your website activity empowers the practice of behavioral-based marketing and allows personalization at scale and engage with contacts based on actions they’ve taken on your web assets.
-This will further improve the relevance of your messages beginning a positive feedback loop that ultimately leads to happier contacts and higher conversions.
+Integrating your website activity empowers the practice of behavioral-based marketing.
+It allows personalization at a larger scale and engages with contacts based on actions they’ve taken on your web assets.
+This will further improve the relevance of your messages, beginning a positive feedback loop that ultimately leads to happier contacts and higher conversions.

-The Standard Campaign is the one where you “send a regular, one-time email campaign”.
-The very first step when you are beginning any campaign is to select the list of people to whom you are sending your email.
-Because this is a standard campaign, you’ll want to chose your list carefully to avoid spamming your contacts.
-In this example, we want to chose people who have made a purchase, and those who may be likely to convert with a coupon.
+This is the one where you “send a regular, one-time email campaign”.
+When you are starting any campaign, you must first select the list of people you’ll be sending your emails to.
+Since this is a standard campaign, you’ll want to choose your list carefully to avoid spamming your contacts.
+You may choose people who have made a purchase and those who may be likely to convert with a coupon.

-After you select a list, you will be prompted to select a segment of your list, if you’d like.
-This way, you can easily target a subset of contacts within your larger list if you’d like to send a particular message pertinent to their interests.
+After you’ve selected your list, you can select a segment, if you’d like.
+This way, you can easily target a subset of contacts within your larger list if you’d like to send a particular message relevant to their interests.

-An Auto Responder campaign is compared to a standard campaign, “an automated campaign that will send after someone subscribes.”
-In this way, an Auto Responder can be similar to an Automated campaign.
+This, compared to a standard campaign, is “an automated campaign that will send after someone subscribes.”
+In a way, an Auto Responder can be similar to an Automated campaign.
 However, the Auto Responder is much more straight forward, and does not have any additional automation capabilities.

-Split Testing email is a powerful tool, allowing you to “compare multiple emails to test which works best.”
-This is where you can get creative, and try multiple approaches to your content.
-If you’re an online shoe retailer, and you are wondering if people will open emails with an informative subject line, or a funny subject line.
-We’ll pick the Split Testing campaign to give it a shot.
+Split testing email is a powerful tool, allowing you to “compare multiple emails to test which works best.”
+This is where you can be creative, and you can try multiple approaches to your content.
+If you’re an online shoe retailer, and you’re wondering if people will open emails with an informative subject line or a funny one, you can pick the Split Testing campaign to give both ideas a shot.